Land Use and Climate Change

 They use an example of Dan, who drives an SUV to work and spends sixty bucks a week on gas.
 If he switched to a hybrid he would spend only fifteen bucks, but if he moved, he would only spend three. " the two ways to reduce emissions from transportation: increasing fuel economy and using low-carbon fuels ("technology"); and decreasing the number of miles driven ("travel")."

 Yet in California, all of the energy and effort is being spent on fixing cars, and little on fixing community.
-They continue: